 Join Jess Keating, Etienna Moostoos-Lafferty & Joanne Robertson, Kate Moss Gamblin, Mr. Ben, and the White Pine Dancers to hear about all the ways we need to take care of our water and the land surrounding it!
 Visit the RBG to meet Salvadore, the Cart-Painted turtle.
-Participate in a fun water craft with our friends at the Art Gallery of Burlington, and listen to the clues for a chance to win a book!
+Participate in a fun water craft with our friends at the Art Gallery of Burlington.

 When nature and literature connect it makes for a magical day of family fun!
 This year’s Telling Tales – Nature Tales will be a virtual event held online only.
 We usually host this event at the world-renowned gardens and natural surroundings of the Royal Botanical Gardens (RBG), beautifully accented by the Dan Lawrie International Sculpture Collection, which provides an unforgettable and totally unique setting for families to create lasting memories.
 Meet Canadian authors, illustrators and other storytellers who will inspire a love of reading and connect children with stories, nature and art.

 All episodes will be available on demand after initial premiere on Facebook and YouTube

 Here are some of the highlights of the 2019 festival – this year we are virtual so watch for updates on scheduling and what we will be doing online.